sunnymeow/SecureChatSystem/README.md

 cd [PATH/TO/SecureChatSystem]
 ```

-Mmake sure all files needed are there, including all java.
+Make sure all files needed are there, including all java.
 And .jks files.

 ```
 ls